Extracurricular activities supplement a strong academic record. Admissions committees like to see

 Contact Health Care Service Coordinator: 801-278-6200

-International experiences, while valuable, won't substitute for experience with the US healthcare system and patients.
+International experiences, while valuable, will not substitute for experience with the US healthcare system and patients.

 Travel abroad to serve in Costa Rica, Nicaragua, Panama, Belize, Dominican Republic, Haiti, or Peru.

 Volunteer opportunities include raising funds, gathering/organizing medical supplies, education, and research.

 Below is a changing collection of guides and trainings for working with a variety of patient populations to help you develop your skills, compassion, and empathy.

 Research is the foundation of medical knowledge, and you will learn from and participate in research during professional school.
 Medical schools generally require, and most professional schools highly recommend, participation in independent, hypothesis-based research using the scientific method.
 The U's School of Medicine, and School of Dentistry, both require it.